top of page

 Because letting go of an old self-image is a kind of loss, it deserves to be acknowledged and grieved.

-• Rebuilding with Honesty Therapy is not about rushing to “fix” the situation, but learning to understand and apply the "realized truth" into a new, more authentic, sense of self.
+• Rebuilding with Honesty Counseling is not about rushing to “fix” the situation, but learning to understand and apply the "realized truth" into a new, more authentic, sense of self.

 • Finding Meaning Beyond the Illusion Recognizing that while the old ideas about who we thought we were may be gone, one's life is still full of purpose and possibility.